-Automated oxygen sensors located in the underlying waste rock were monitored to observe the ingress and consumption of oxygen.
-Fluctuation in oxygen concentrations have been observed since the construction of the trials.
+Automated oxygen sensors located in the underlying mine rock were monitored to observe the ingress and consumption of oxygen.
+Fluctuation in oxygen concentrations have been observed since the construction of the cover trials.
 These fluctuations have been attributed to insufficient thickness of the clay key surrounding the field trials allowing oxygen to bypass the cover system through advection.
 Due to this ingress pathway, monitoring oxygen concentrations is not a definitive approach to measure the ability of the cover system to mitigate oxygen ingress.

-To quantitatively estimate oxygen diffusion into the waste rock through the cover materials, a Monte Carlo simulation has been completed separately for both trials.
+To quantitatively estimate oxygen diffusion into the mine rock through the cover materials, a Monte Carlo simulation has been completed separately for both trials.
 The simulation used the degree of saturation as provided in Section 3.3.1, and varied the following material properties as a sensitivity analysis to estimate both best- and worst-case scenarios:

-- Dry density of CBC between 1,600 kg/m3 and 1,700 kg/m3; - Dry density of non-compacted clay overburden between 1,450 kg/m3 and 1,550 kg/m3; - Dry density of topsoil between 1,400 kg/m3 and 1,500 kg/m3 (Trial #1 only); and - Initial oxidization rate (IOR) of the waste rock between 1x10-11 kg/tonne/s and 1x10-7 kg/tonne/s.
+- Dry density of CBC between 1,600 kg/m3 and 1,700 kg/m3; - Dry density of non-compacted clay overburden between 1,450 kg/m3 and 1,550 kg/m3;

+- Dry density of topsoil between 1,400 kg/m3 and 1,500 kg/m3 (Trial #1 only); and - Initial oxidization rate (IOR) of the mine rock between 1x10-11 kg/tonne/s and 1x10-7 kg/tonne/s.

 The simulation was repeated 1,000 times, with the above parameters varied for each simulation.
-The results of the simulation for Trial #1 show that the median results predicts over 4 mol of oxygen had diffused into the waste rock over the three-year monitoring period (Figure 3.24).
-Approximately 2 mol of oxygen was predicted to ingress during 2021 while annual rates were closer to 1 mol / year during 2019 and 2020.
-The 95th percentile oxygen ingress estimation was approximately 8 mol over the three-year monitoring period.
-The results for Trial #2 indicate over 6 mol of oxygen had diffused into the waste rock over the three-year monitoring period, with approximately 10 mol of oxygen diffusion occurring in the 95th percentile estimate (Figure 3.25).
-Trial #2 shows an increase in oxygen diffusion rates after July 2021 of up to 1 mol/month (median case).
-This was caused by the decrease in the degree of saturation during the summer months where little rainfall was recorded.
-September rainfall reduced the drying front, which restored the waste rock.
+The results of the simulation for Trial #1 show that the median results predict approximately 1 mol of oxygen had diffused into the mine rock over the monitoring period (Figure 3.24).
+Approximately 2 mol of oxygen was predicted to ingress during the 2020-2021 monitoring period, due to drier conditions observed in the CCL.
+The 99th percentile oxygen ingress estimation was approximately 2.5 mol over the monitoring period.
+The results for Trial #2 indicate over 1.4 mol of oxygen had diffused into the mine rock over the monitoring period, with approximately 2.8 mol of oxygen diffusion occurring in the 99th percentile estimate (Figure 3.27).
+Trial #1 and #2 both shows an increase in oxygen diffusion rates after June 2022, caused by the decrease in the degree of saturation where little rainfall was recorded.

-The results of the modelling indicate a very low oxygen flux through the cover system (1 to 5 $mol/m^2/year$) according to the INAP Guidance Document (INAP 2017).
-The oxygen flux through the cover system was able to stay within conceptual performance expectations, even during dry periods, as experienced in June, July, and August 2021.
+The results of the modelling indicate a very low oxygen flux through the cover system (1 to 5 mol/m2/year) according to the INAP Guidance Document (INAP, 2017).
+The oxygen flux through the cover system was able to stay within conceptual performance expectations, even during drier periods.

-Figure 3.24: Oxygen diffusion simulation through cover materials on Trial #1 over a three-year monitoring period.
+Figure 3.26: Oxygen diffusion simulation through cover materials on Trial #1 over a three-year monitoring period.

-Figure 3.25: Oxygen diffusion simulation through cover materials on Trial #2 over a three-year monitoring period.
+Figure 3.27: Oxygen diffusion simulation through cover materials on Trial #2 over a three-year monitoring period.